John Muckler: Biography

 Born in Midland, Ontario in 1934, and raised in Paris, Ontario, Muckler was a defenceman in the minor leagues for 13 seasons, playing the bulk of his career in the Eastern Hockey League (EHL).
+At the age of 27, he elected to quit playing to become coach and GM of the Long Island Ducks of the Eastern Hockey League.
+It was there that he gained the attention of Emile Francis, the GM of the New York Rangers that hired Muckler to be a talent evaluator.

-Muckler began his professional coaching career as a player/coach in 1959 with the EHL's New York Rovers.
 He then spent the next 20 years in off-ice positions with the New York Rangers, Minnesota North Stars, and Vancouver Canucks before joining the Edmonton Oilers organization in 1981.
-During those 20 years, Muckler served briefly as head coach of the North Stars in 1968–69 and won multiple regular-season titles, playoff championships, and league coach-of-the-year honours in the minor leagues.
+During those 20 years, Muckler served briefly as head coach of the North Stars in the 1968–69 season; lacking experience in the position to be a head coach, he coached 35 games and was not retained.
+In the minor leagues, he won multiple regular-season titles, playoff championships, and league coach-of-the-year honours.
 For his successes, The Sporting News named him the top coach in minor-league hockey in 1979.

 While with the Oilers, Muckler served as an assistant coach with the Stanley Cup winners under head coach/general manager Glen Sather in 1984 and 1985.
 After the 1984-85 season, Sather began splitting most coaching duties with Muckler, who was named assistant head coach.
 He won two more Cups in 1987 and 1988.
 When Sather relinquished his coaching duties in 1989, Muckler was promoted to head coach and led the club to its fifth Stanley Cup in seven years in 1990.
+In the early part of the 1985-86 season, Muckler made comments about Don Cherry that reminded reporters about Cherry committing a huge blunder as a head coach in the 1979 playoffs.
+Not long afterwards, on Hockey Night in Canada, Cherry derisively asked who Muckler was.
+Muckler later stated he made the comments to try and rile up his old minor league rival, and the outburst by Cherry pleased him.